TeamC0D3/Money-Management/README.md

 Our app is a money management system which tracks  income on a month to month basis, and calculates if certain expenditures are necessary.

-We have created three parts: A back-end python program, a visual graph, and a GUI(delete?).
+We have created three parts: A back-end python program and a visual graph

 The back-end python uses natural language processing to distinguish between different styles of text in order to reach a conclusion based on input.